NethermindEth/nethermind/docs/source/configuration.rst

    default value: null

  PivotTotalDifficulty
-   Total Difficulty of the pivot block for the Fast Blocks sync. default value: null
+   Total Difficulty of the pivot block for the Fast Blocks sync (not - this is total difficulty and not difficulty). default value: null

  UseGethLimitsInFastBlocks